10 Over-The-Top Candy Crafted Cocktails

 1: Don’t worry.
 Those gummy bears hanging out over your Drunky Bear cocktail aren't thirsty, so you'll have plenty of this splashy cocktail for yourself.
 Made with Don Q Coco rum, Passoa and passionfruit and lime juices, it's served at W Retreat & Spa on Vieques Island, just off the coast of Puerto Rico.

-2: Order My Huckleberry Friend at The Cocktail Bar at Windsor Court New Orleans.
+2: Order My Huckleberry Friend at The Polo Lounge at Windsor Court New Orleans.
 This Tiffany-blue drink was inspired by the famous Breakfast at Tiffany’s theme song, Moon River, and its fictional, Tiffany's-obsessed heroine, Holly Golightly.
 To prepare your own, shake together 3/4 ounce each of gin, lemon juice, Lillet Blanc and blue curacao.
 Pour into a chilled glass, top off with champagne, and garnish with a candy swizzle stick.
 Holly would say it's divine.
 (Recipe courtesy of The Cocktail Bar at the Windsor Court New Orleans.)

 3: Sip a Big Easy Melon ‘Tini when you’re in Louisiana's Big Easy.
 The Public Belt Lounge, located on the second floor of the Hilton New Orleans Riverside, combines vodka, Cointreau, fresh watermelon juice and lime juice in a chilled martini glass.
 Multi-colored candies add a sweet finish.